khushi-411/khushi-411.github.io/_posts/2022-12-26-c++-sanitizers.md

 ---

 Hi, there!
-We know C++ allows us to write fast code, but unfortunately, they are less safer in some cases.
+We know C++ allows us to write fast code, but unfortunately, they are sometimes less safer.
-They don't provide out-of-bound, overflow, memory checks, etc.
+Its containers and array accesses are really fast, but they don't provide out-of-bound, overflow, memory checks, etc.
 It became hard to catch these errors.
 One easy way to catch these errors is to run your program through various sanitizers provided by the compilers.
-Sanitizers were recently added in Clang/LLVM and GCC compilers for runtime code analysis.
 They detect errors that cannot be seen (easily) during compile time.
+Sanitizers were added in Clang/LLVM and GCC compilers for runtime code analysis.

 In this blog, I'll share some basic details about Sanitizers in C++.
 I'll cover AddressSanitizer, MemorySanitizer, and UndefinedBehaviorSanitizer.